-The Grand Canyon is best-known for its killer views and exposed ancient rock, but the national park is home to 355 different birds, 89 types of mammals and 56 reptile and amphibian species.
-Perhaps you’ll be lucky enough to see some of this wildlife on your visit.
-Here’s the lowdown on a few animals to look out for.
+Grand Canyon National Park in Arizona is best-known for its killer views and exposed ancient rock, but the national park is home to 447 different birds, 91 types of mammals and 58 reptile and amphibian species.
+Everything from mountains lions to snakes to bears (yes, bears!)

-Wildlife of the Grand Canyon
+Bears in the Grand Canyon

 The ranger told gawkers that the bird actually shouldn’t let people get so close, and he was worried about it.
 The bird, number A7, as you can see from its marking, had flown away by the time I returned 20 minutes later.